ishakantony/dirty-santa-game/README.md

 # dirty-santa-game
-Dirty santa game, where players can pick a gift or steal a gift from other player
+Dirty santa game (suitable for christmas), where players can pick a gift or steal a gift from other player